arialdomartini/primitive-obsession/README.md

 A simple library to deal with [Primitive Obsession](http://wiki.c2.com/?PrimitiveObsession) in C#.

 ## Usage
-To replace a primitive of type `T` with a custom class, just define the class and let it extend `Primitive<T>`.
+To replace a primitive of type `T` with a non-primitive class, just define the custom class and let it extend `Primitive<T>`.

 For example, in a class `Foo` defined as: